bmullan/ciab-remote-desktop/README.md

 As you can infer from the above, configuring ciab-desktop on such a server could potentially support hundreds of cnX Ubuntu-Mate Desktop containers, each with perhaps dozens of "users" by the Guacamole/CIAB admin of the Server/Host.

+You have the choice of either:

+downloading the install-all.tar.xz
+-or-
+download the individual script file sources.

+the install-all is just a tar file of all the same script files and is just intended to save you time.

 **Please refer to the README.pdf file for more complete documentation on installation and use.**